freenas/freenas-docs/userguide/plugins.rst

    default gateway address and/or DNS server address in :menuselection:`Network --> Global Configuration`.

-Highlight the plugin you would like to install, click its "Install" button, then click "OK".
-In the example shown in :numref:`Figure %s <installing_plugin_fig>`,
+Highlight the plugin you would like to install, click its :guilabel:`Install` button, then click :guilabel:`OK`.
+In the example shown in
+:numref:`Figure %s <installing_plugin_fig>`,
 SABnzbd is selected for installation.